How teaching children tolerance can curb bullying, peer cruelty and stop the cycle of youth violence

 Beverly Daniel Tatum, author of “Why Are All the Black Kids Sitting Together in the Cafeteria?” stresses the importance of answering children’s questions simply and honestly even though some issues may seem embarrassing or even taboo.
 How you respond can either create stereotypes or prevent from forming.

-The best secret to teaching kids tolerance is not through out lectures but through our example.
+The best secret to teaching kids tolerance is not by lectures or worksheets, but through our example.
 So be a living textbook of tolerance for your child and for all other children.
-It’s also the best way we have to create a peaceful world for our children.
+It’s also the best way we have to create a peaceful world for our children and reduce peer cruelty.

 Remember: kids aren’t born hateful: prejudices are learned.
 While intolerance, insensitivity, and hatred can be learned, so too can sensitivity, understanding, empathy, and tolerance.

-You can also find dozens more research-based and practical tips in my latest book, The Big Book of Parenting Solutions.Tips from this blog were adapted from the chapter, “Intolerance.”
+You can also find dozens of research-based and proven, practical tips to raise empathetic, tolerant children in my latest book, UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World.
+Strategies from this blog were adapted from this work.